garydunkerley/garydunkerley.github.io/_pages/about.md

 ## Hello!

 I'm a graduate student at UGA.
-I'm currently thinking about [Heegaard Floer homology](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology) and how the structures of 3- & 4-manifolds are influenced by the surfaces that ["sit"](https://en.wikipedia.org/wiki/Embedding) inside of them.
+I'm currently thinking about [Heegaard Floer homology](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology) and how surfaces influence the structure of a 3- or 4-manifold.
-I try to do some trailbiking in my spare time!
+I try to do some trailbiking and foraging in my spare time!

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.